 In addition to yielding better results, this approach also makes you learn more.

 Instead of playing some moves you know are not good, you play your best chess.
 Even in the very unlikely case that he outplays or out-prepares you, you learned a lot.

-And that is what it ultimately is about: giving your best.
-Then either you win or you learn!
+And that is what it is ultimately about: giving your best.
+Then, either you win or you learn!

 Have fun!
 Sincerely,

 P.S: if you liked this article, then you will certainly also like my FREE guide to organize your chess training.
 Get it HERE.